Nothing can be more gratifying when it comes to satisfying hunger and cravings than cooking up a sumptuous meal of your favourite delicacies.

 As a powerful natural antioxidant, Vitamin C helps to prevent skin damage caused by free radicals and actively purge them from the body.

 This ensures that the skin restructure and renewal process can be carried out with any interruptions or obstructions.
 In addition to its antioxidant benefits, bay leaves also speed up the wound healing process and offer anti-viral effects.

 Another benefit of bay leaves comes from their ability to ward off the development of cancer cells.
 This is due to various phytonutrients in this ingredient, mainly catechins, parthenolide, and linalool.

 Together with the antioxidants, these elements prevent healthy cells from mutating into cancerous cells, thus effectively preventing cancer.

 Ease Diabetic Symptoms

 A native spice of Egypt, ground cumin has been influential in Middle Eastern and Indian cuisines for thousands of years.
-Other than being a vital ingredient for curry recipes, ground cumin also possesses amazing medicinal properties that firmly explains its presence in any kitchen.
+Besides being a vital ingredient for curry recipes, ground cumin also possesses remarkable medicinal properties that firmly explain its presence in any kitchen.

 Improves Digestive Functions